pinojs/pino-abstract-transport/README.md

 #### Options

 * `parse` an option to change to data format passed to build function.
+When this option is set to `lines`, the data is passed as a string, otherwise the data is passed as an object.
 Default: `undefined`.

 * `close(err, cb)` a function that is called to shutdown the transport.
 It's called both on error and non-error shutdowns.
   It can also return a promise.
 In this case discard the the `cb` argument.